cwi-foosball/foosball/README.md

 # git clone https://github.com/cwi-foosball/foosball
 ```

 If you get an error about missing SSL certificates (and/or if it tries to build git from scratch) it is certainly because the system time is wrong (the clock is reset at each reboot on a raspberry pi).
-You can check the current date with `date` and change it with `date --set="20221231 05:30"` for the December 31 in 2022 at 05:30 (of course adapte the date).
+You can check the current date with `date` and change it with `date --set="20221231 05:30"` for the December 31 in 2022 at 05:30 (of course adapt the date).

 It should create a folder `/etc/nixos/foosball`.
 To switch your system to this configuration, just do:
 ```